adamllryan/notes/CSE3461 - Wired Networks/06_link_layer.md

 CSMA - Carrier sense multiple access.
 Listen before transmit.
 If a channel is sensed idle, transmit entire frame.
 # LANS
+MAC address is like social security.

 ## Addressing, ARP
+Address Resolution Protocol.
+Used to determine interface's MAC address knowing its IP address.
+Creates an ARP table, where each IP node on LAN has a table.
+Maps an ip address into a mac address.
+If not in ARP table, host sends ARP query to every machine on LAN and every machine but intended recipient drops packet.
+Client then replies with mac address.

 ## Ethernet